kareigu/JS-bogosort/README.md

 Useless bogosort program written in JavaScript
 Runs on Deno
 -
--l X to choose the length of array being bogosorted
+'<-l X>' to choose the length of array being bogosorted